benmvp/benmvp.com/content/posts/mock-all-functions-module-except-one-jest/index.md

 })
 ```

-The `jest.mock()` method also supports parameters that allow us to specify a new implementation for module instead of the default auto-mocking.
+The `jest.mock()` method also supports parameters that allow us to specify a new implementation for a module instead of the default auto-mocking.

 ```js
 // app.test.js